 - Treating HeFH early can reduce heart disease risk by up to 80%.

-- Statin or other therapy in childhood is often required, sometimes starting by age 8-10.
+- Statins, other therapies, or combinations are often required in childhood, sometimes starting by age 8-10.

 Homozygous FH (HoFH)4-6